Skip to main content

 Complete your company description

 Go to Settings → Company Profile and complete your company description in full.
 Metal uses this to algorithmically identify VC-backed companies with structurally similar business models, market positions, and founding contexts.
-A detailed, specific description produces better comparable matches.
+A detailed, specific description produces the best comparable matches.

 2

 Navigate to Discovery → Search → Company Search.
 Metal surfaces companies similar to yours based on your profile.
-Review the list and shortlist 10–20 companies that are genuinely comparable — similar business model, similar target customer, similar stage at raise, similar geography.
+Review the list and tag companies that are genuinely similar.

 3